stafforj/Automated-Relay-Switch/INSTRUCTIONS.md

 ## Arduino Code

-The arduino code for uploading to the Arduino UNO microcontrolled is located in `/Code/relay-switch.ino`.
-This contains a routine which turns the relay from the default open circuit (Normally-Open) to closed circuit where the outlet plug will be energised with AC from the source (in our case, single-phase 240VAC at the wall socket).
+The arduino code for uploading to the Arduino UNO microcontroller is located in `/Code/relay-switch.ino`.
+This contains a routine which turns the relay from the default open circuit (Normally-Open) to closed circuit where the outlet plug will be energised with AC from the source (in our case, single-phase 240VAC).

+First, the signal pin is set as an output.
+Here, we use `LED_BUILTIN` as the signal pin which is pin 13 on the Arduino UNO.

 ```
 void setup() {